Tipi-Hack/tipi-hack.github.io/_posts/2018-06-30-NDH16-Wavestone-Step5.md

     1928 svchost.exe          0x0000000000131320 USERNAME                       iznogoud
 [...]
 ```
 Bingo!
-Using the information gatherd with the `mimikatz` plugin, we have two more parts of the flag.
+Using the information gathered with the `mimikatz` plugin, we have two more parts of the flag.
 "2 = Name of the compromised user" = "iznogoud" and "3 = Password of the compromised user" = "klif".

 Now we need to dig in the process memory to find the information we are looking for.
 Especially the strings that have been constructed during the execution.
 For example, in the disassembly we discovered that the malware UID was sent as a GET parameter to the C&C with the URL `/159487.php?uid=%s`.
 Shall we try?
 ```console